CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ## Last changes:
 #### Usually after node changes have to reload/re-wire nodes within existing workflow, or open the latest workflows from the nodepack's **Workflow** folder.
+- Some nodes moved to **deprecated** subtree.
+Nodes can be used but not developed in the future.
 - **Segmented refiners** will mesure the aesthetic score of results, and if the original segment is better, changes will be ignored.
 Only in **Primere_full_workflow.json** workflow.
 Feature can switch off.
 - Friendly response icons in **segment refiners** if the detailer off or not found segment in the source image.
 - **Aesthetic scorer** included to all attached workflows.